Eden (2012 film): Critical reception

-Eden has a score of 82% on Rotten Tomatoes based on 33 reviews.
+Eden has a score of 85% on Rotten Tomatoes based on 40 reviews.
+The website's critical consensous reads: "Led by Jamie Chung's powerful performance, Eden takes a complex and non-exploitative look at the experience of a woman trapped in the horrors of sex trafficking."
+On Metacritic, the film has a weighted average score of 63 out of 100, based on 9 critics, indicating "generally favorable" reviews.
 Robert Abele of the Los Angeles Times said the film was "never less than suspenseful, but rather than sentimentally pander to easy outrage, or indulge in icky women-in-distress titillation, the movie...zeros in on the details of how dignity can be stripped like bark from a tree, and the queasy determination it takes to stay alive in a living hell."
 Jeff Shannon from Seattle Times awarded the film with 3 out of 4 stars and said that "Cruelty, bloodletting and death are evident throughout (frequently occurring just outside the frame), and Griffith's laudable discretion actually intensifies their impact."
 Stephen Holden of The New York Times said that "Enough films about human trafficking have been made in recent years that the outlines of Eden should be painfully familiar.
 But that familiarity doesn't cushion this movie's excruciating vision."
 Along with Holden's review Eden was also selected as one of New York Times Critics' Pick.
 Stephanie Carrie of the Village Voice said "overall, this is a powerful addition to the small collection of films dedicated to spreading awareness of this horrific crime."

 Many critics particularly praised the performance of Jamie Chung.
 Peter Bradshaw of The Guardian said that "a very strong performance from Chung impresses".
 Matthew Turner of ViewLondon said "Chung duly steps up, delivering an emotionally complex performance that requires her to keep her true feelings closely guarded (we also see her distance herself from her work by adopting a different persona)" and ended by saying that it was a "terrific central performance from Jamie Chung".
 Stanley Kauffmann of The New Republic wrote "a quite moving performance comes from Jamie Chung as Eden, repulsion sliding into fearful acceptance without the extinction of hope."

 Some reviews were negative.
 Farran Smith Nehme of the New York Post called it "a Lifetime movie gone upscale-grindhouse" and criticized the South by Southwest festival's decision to give the film an award.
 Nehme also questioned the film's authenticity.
 David Fear of Time Out said the film's second half "head[s] south of ludicrous, [and] Eden's goodwill dissipates."
 Fear also questioned the film's authenticity.